 Animals infected with human pathogens and animals as sources of zoonotic diseases

 The IBC policies and procedures are in accordance with guidelines and regulations established by the National Institutes of Health, the Centers for Disease Control, the Occupational Safety and Health Administration, the United States Department of Agriculture, and the applicable state and local authorities.

 The IBC is responsible for overall administration of the Biosafety Program through establishment of university biosafety policies and administrative oversight of activities involving biological agents.
 Specifically, the IBC is responsible to:

-To conduct this responsibility effectively, the president of the University has appointed the vice president for research as the Institutional Officer to ensure that the IBC is appropriately supported.
+To conduct this responsibility effectively, the President of the University has appointed the Vice President for Research & Innovation as the Institutional Officer to ensure that the IBC is appropriately supported.
 The Institutional Official has the authority to act for the institution and to assume, on behalf of the institution, the obligations imposed by federal, state, and local regulations pertaining to the use of and exposure to biological agents.
 However, the Institutional Official or other organizational officials may not approve the use of biological agents in research, teaching, extension or testing that have not been previously approved by the IBC as a Memorandum of Understanding and Agreement (MOUA).